 - Wi-fi.
 It’s not great, but there is free wi-fi available during NYCC.

 - Coat Check.
 There is a coat and bag check across from the Starbucks on the lower level of the Crystal Palace.
-Cost is $3 per item.
+Cost is $3 per item (2018 price).
 You can not use anything with wheels (except regular-sized strollers and wheelchairs, of course) on the show floor without an ADA sticker.

 Main Stage Panels

 If you were unsuccessful at getting a Main Stage panel seat in the Pre-Show Lottery, you can line up in the Queue Hall for another chance.
 Remember, there will be a separate chute for each panel.
 This is first come, first served.
 Each chute is labeled white a giant whiteboard.
 A whiteboard at the entrance to the Queue Hall will say whether or not a line has been capped.